 Atomic spectra are defined as

-The spectrum of the electromagnetic radiation emitted or absorbed by an electron during transitions between different energy level within an atom.
+The spectrum of the electromagnetic radiation emitted or absorbed by an electron during transitions between different energy levels within an atom.

 You might want to check the difference between emission and absorption spectra for better understanding.